MichaelTMiyoshi/AppliedMathWithMiyoshi/AppliedAlgebra2/Projects/04-Trigonometry-Lab.md

 Now, to find out how close we are, we need to consider which is our standard and subtract and divide from it and convert this to a percentage.
 This will be done in a few steps below.
 But first a couple conventions on notation.

-We will use the calculated sine, cosing, and tangent values as the standards.
+We will use the calculated sine, cosine, and tangent values as the standards.
 So sin(A<sub>m</sub>) will represent the measured value of sine of the measured angle A.  We are comparing the sine, cosine, and tangent values to the ratios of our measured sides.
+(You could argue that your measurements for lengths are more accurate, so you could use the ratios you calculated as the standard values.
+And you may do this in your lab if you indicate you want to do that.)

 If you would like to make a table for the values and calculations, you could make something like the following (shown only for sine):